 Includes a variety of services focused on the preservation and reunification of American Indian families.
 These services are provided through family groups, parenting education, resource acquisition, and advocacy with a cultural base.

-If you have a family in need or are a family in need of services, please contact Angela Gauthier, Children & Families Program Director for program specifics.
+If you have a family in need or are a family in need of services, please contact Sheri Riemers, Programs & HR Director for program specifics.

-Click here to download the Family Advocate Program Referral Form and return it to Angela Gauthier.
+Click here to download the Family-Advocate-Program-Referral-Form and return it to Sheri Riemers.